hawkinsw/DailyPL/subprograms-coroutines.md

 2.  full control over execution until they yield
 3.  the property that only one is active at a time (although many may be dormant)

 Coroutines could be used to write a card game.

-Each player is a coroutine that knows about the player to their left (that is, another coroutine).
-The PlayerA coroutine performs their actions (perhaps drawing a card from the deck, etc) and checks to see if they won.
-If they did not win, then the PlayerA coroutine yields to the PlayerB coroutine who performs the same set of actions.
+We could architecture such a game using coroutines by giving each player a coroutine.
+That coroutine knows about the player to their left (that is, another coroutine).
+The `PlayerA` coroutine performs their actions (perhaps drawing a card from the deck, etc) and checks to see if they won.
+If they did not win, then the `PlayerA` coroutine yields to the `PlayerB` coroutine who performs the same set of actions.
 This process continues until a player no longer has someone to their left.
-At that point, everything unwinds back to the point where PlayerA was last resumed -- the signal that a round is complete.
-The process continues by resuming PlayerA to start another round of the game.
+At that point, everything unwinds back to the point where `PlayerA` was last resumed -- the signal that a round is complete.
+The process continues by resuming `PlayerA` to start another round of the game.
 Because each player is a coroutine, it never ceases to exist and, therefore, retains information about previous draws from the deck.
 When a player finally wins, the process completes.
 To see this in code, check out [https://github.com/hawkinsw/cs3003/blob/main/subprograms/cardgame.py](https://github.com/hawkinsw/cs3003/blob/main/subprograms/cardgame.py).

 Can you see anything similar between objects in an object-oriented programming language and coroutines?
-Both can store information (state) private to themselves and separate from others (as local variables and member variables, respectively) as long as they are in existence.
+Both can store information (state) private to themselves and separate from others (as local variables in the coroutine and member variables in the object) as long as they are in existence.
 Both can be assigned to variables and moved -- maybe they really aren't all that different at all!